obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-chat-view.md

 Developed by: [[adifyr]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Chat View allows you to create an elegant Chat UI in Obsidian markdown files.
+Chat View enables you to create elegant Chat UIs in your Obsidian markdown files.
+It also supports the WebVTT format.

 %% ----- Do not edit anything above this line ----- %%